brendangooch/card-game-settings/README.md

 # card-game-settings
-a configurable object with common card game settings, plus a readonly version
+a tiny collection of game setting components for various games of cards